alexander-e/hardcover/README.md

-# Paperback
+# Hardcover

-_Paperback_ is a minimalist theme for [Hugo](http://gohugo.io).
+_Hardcover_ is a theme for [Hugo](http://gohugo.io).

-It focuses on improving reading experience with high contrast colors and no fancy effect.
+It is a combination of the [Paperback]() and [Academic]() Hugo themes built to suit my needs.

-It also uses [Highlight.js](https://highlightjs.org/) for the syntaxic coloration of code snippets.
+It has the same reading experience with high contrast colors as the Paperback theme, while incorporating the features of the Academic theme that are relevant to someone in academia.

 ## Installation

-Please refer to the [Hugo documentation](http://gohugo.io/themes/installing/).
+Instructions on how to install a theme can be found in the [Hugo documentation](http://gohugo.io/themes/installing/).

 ## Configuration